 Mother’s Day means a lot of things for a lot of different people.
 In our youngest years, it means creating a stunning piece of puffy paint and glitter art with the help of a teacher or daycare provider.
 As a husband, it may mean removing the little ones from the house for the day so Mama Bear can recharge and have a moment to herself.
 For the mom of teenagers, Mother’s Day may end up being another notch in the belt of weekend tournaments and bleacher dwelling.
 Then there are the Mother’s Days after you become a mom for the first time, and you get to see your own mom as a grandmother.
 What precious moments!
 There is no relationship that’s more important than there is between a mother and her child, and we’ll soon be faced with an opportunity to do our best to try and show Mom just an ounce of how much she actually means to us.

 I’m incredibly blessed to come from a line of strong and faithful women like my grandmother.
 I know so because I have scrapbooks filled with photos, newspaper articles, and sheets of gold about my great-grandmother, as well as my great-great-grandmother, who was the first in our line to move to America from Sweden and start a life in the Midwest.
 She lived to be over 100 years old, and the more I find out about her, the more I find myself talking to her in an almost prayer-like way.
 I’ve never heard her voice, but sometimes I think I hear it in my heart, guiding me through life and those moments where a grandmother’s love could really come in handy.
-(She’s pictured at the bottom of this post.)

 If we all faced the world knowing we are our mothers’ daughters, or grandmothers’ granddaughters, and took the love she has for us as we face the world, there’d be a whole lot of women walking around with their heads held high, their shoulders put back, a smile on their face, and courage in her heart.
 This Mother’s Day, I hope you’re able to spend time with your mother.
 If you’re not, my wish for you is you can find a way to honor her memory and love for you.
 Happy Mother’s Day!